Give impactful team feedback

 1. Integrity

-Integrity involves being honest and upholding strong ethics and morals.
-It’s an essential component of building trust.
-Without integrity, even the most capable and talented employee can undermine your organization.
+Integrity involves being honest and upholding solid ethics and morals.
+It's an essential component of building trust.
+Without integrity, even the most capable and talented employee will have limited success.

-• Does this employee have a clear understanding of right and wrong?
+• What actions show you have a clear understanding of right and wrong?

-• Do they give credit where credit is due?
+• Do you give credit where credit is due?

 2. Initiative

-• When this employee spots a problem to solve or a task that needs to be done, do they take action independently?
+• When you spot a problem to solve or a task that needs to be done, do you take action independently?

-• Do they ask others to do something before volunteering to do it themselves?
+• Do you ask others to do something before volunteering to do it yourself?

-• Do they have confidence in their ability to complete the task, or do they seem uneasy?
+• Do you have confidence in your ability to complete the task, or are you uneasy?

 3. Ambition

-Ambitious workers show that they have drive.
-They want to improve themselves and help the company do well.
+Ambitious employees show drive and a desire to improve themselves and help the company succeed.
 An employee with ambition aspires to be better than they are now.
+They seek career growth and often have a personal development plan.

-• Does this employee have aspirations to go beyond their current role, or are they coasting by?
+• Do you have aspirations to go beyond your current role, or are you coasting by?

-• Do they seek out new opportunities and learning experiences?
+• Do you seek out new opportunities and learning experiences?

-• Do they ask for more challenging tasks and projects?
+• Do you ask for more challenging tasks and projects?

-• Do they go above the bare minimum?
+• Do you go above the bare minimum?

 4. Time management

-• Do they know when to stop working on a project, or do they keep going at the expense of other priorities?
+• Do you know when to stop working on a project, or do you keep going at the expense of other priorities?

 5. Leadership

-Contrary to popular belief, leadership isn’t just for managers and executives.
+Contrary to popular belief, leadership isn't just for senior management and executives.
 Every team member should work on their ability to lead and influence others.
 Developing leadership skills can lead to career advancement and success in any organization.

-• Are they transparent about their processes and decisions?
+• Are you transparent about your processes and decisions?

-• Do they invest time in helping and mentoring others?
+• Do you invest time in helping and mentoring others?

-• Do they have a clear idea of their career journey?
+• Do you have a clear idea of your career journey?

 6. Delegation